 - Configure Shipping Options

-- Locate the Product Data panel and check the Virtual box.
+- Locate the Product Data > Shipping panel .

 - Configure Layout Options